Stunted growth: Diagnosis

 Growth stunting is identified by comparing measurements of children's heights to the World Health Organization 2006 growth reference population: children who fall below the fifth percentile of the reference population in height for age are defined as stunted, regardless of the reason.
 The lower than fifth percentile corresponds to less than two standard deviations of the WHO Child Growth Standards median.

 As an indicator of nutritional status, comparisons of children's measurements with growth reference curves may be used differently for populations of children than for individual children.
 The fact that an individual child falls below the fifth percentile for height for age on a growth reference curve may reflect normal variation in growth within a population: the individual child may be short simply because both parents carried genes for shortness and not because of inadequate nutrition.
 However, if substantially more than 5% of an identified child population have height for age that is less than the fifth percentile on the reference curve, then the population is said to have a higher-than-expected prevalence of stunting, and malnutrition is generally the first cause considered.

 Prevention

-Three main things are needed to reduce stunting:
+Three main factors are needed to reduce stunting: